jwkcp/preview-card/README.md

+You can create preview card(social card) very simple and easily.
+With Django?
+Fantastic!

 # preview-card

-Anyone can obtain data(url, image, title, description, etc) easily from plain text for showing preview card like Twitter, Facebook newsfeed
+Anyone can obtain data(url, image, title, description, etc) easily from plain text for showing preview card like Twitter, Facebook newsfeed.

 # Quick Start